 I stayed in K’s House Hostel, which was in a great location ( a few minutes from Kyoto Station and a tone of other shops.
-It was also a stone’s through away from the ____ river with amazing views of the mountains.
-While the actual sleeping part was a little uncomfortable (read more about that here), they had a great big coming room, great outdoor space, a cafe next door and a magnificent view of the mountains from the roof top deck.
+It was also a stone’s through away from the river with amazing views of the mountains.
+While the actual sleeping part was a little uncomfortable, they had a great big common room, great outdoor space, a cafe next door and a magnificent view of the mountains from the rooftop deck.
 I would absolutely stay there again if I can stay in a private room.

 A few other sites I would love to see are Arashiyama, Fushimi Inari, Nijo Castle, and Kiyomizudera.

 After knocking Kinkakuji out of the way, I took the bus back down to the city and headed for the Gion district.
 Now, the Gion district is a big shopping area, but it’s most importantly known as the Geisha district.
 Since Gion is the central hub of Japanese traditional arts and entertainment, there are many famous landmarks to see here.